Bluejuice: 2013–2014: Break up and Retrospectable

 In March 2013, the band's keyboard player, bassist, guitarist and drummer, Jerry Craib, announced his resignation from the band.
 The public became aware of the decision due to an announcement on the Bluejuice Facebook fan page.
 The phrase "formidable musical talents" was also used to describe Craib in the Facebook post and information on Craib's future was not provided; however, the band stated that it wished for Craib to return to Bluejuice at another time.

 In August 2013, Australian hip hop trio Bliss N Eso released the song "Act Your Age", which sampled Bluejuice's 2011 song "Act Yr Age".
 At the APRA Music Awards of 2014, the song won Urban Work of the Year.

 On 3 August 2014, Stone announced the dissolution of Bluejuice during an interview on Triple J. A "eulogy" was published on the Australian music website Faster Louder later in the month.

 As part of the dissolution process, Bluejuice released a new single "I'll Go Crazy" as part of a "greatest hits" record, Retrospectable, released in September 2014.
 The group announced a farewell Australian tour which ran over September and October 2014, and included shows in Sydney, Melbourne and Adelaide, as well as a North Queensland leg and some regional dates.
 The tour saw a number of sold-out shows, including both gigs at Sydney's Metro Theatre.

-2015–present: Solo careers
+2015–present: Post-split activity

 On 28 November 2016, Stone released his first single under his own name, "Trick of the Light", through Australian music website Happy Mag alongside an interview.
-The song was produced by and co-written with longtime Bluejuice collaborator Alex Gooden, features guitar contributions from Bluejuice touring guitarist Dan Farrugia, and additional vocals and production from Dan Williams from Art vs. Science.
+The song was produced by and co-written with longtime Bluejuice collaborator Alex Gooden, featured guitar contributions from Bluejuice touring guitarist Dan Farrugia, and additional vocals and production from Dan Williams from Art vs. Science.
 Since that time, the former band members have pursued careers outside of performance.
 Of note, Stone has produced multiple music industry events, and Yiannoukas works as a voiceover artist.

-2022: reformation and Jelly

-In October 2022, Bluejuice announced two November 2022 releases; an EP titled Jelly, featuring previously unreleased tracks and a re-released of their 2011 studio album Company on vinyl for the first time.
+In October 2022, Bluejuice announced two November 2022 releases: an EP titled Jelly, featuring previously unreleased tracks, and a re-release of their 2011 studio album Company on vinyl for the first time.